SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - viRal vANan Ayiram thOL thuNiththIr – if you are asking “is such craving sufficient when there are hurdles?”, let me say “are her hurdles not greater than the many shoulders of bANAsura?”.
 You are the one who united ushA and anirudhdha.
 Would you only help if it is your grandson or male?
 Should you not help this poor girl who united with you (previously)?

-- ummaik kANa – When some one desires for a (karumugai) garland, it is to wear it, not to have it as summAdu (a cloth which is kept on head to support heavy objects).
-Similarly, when she wants to see you, seeing is the purpose; she is not going to ask for something more after seeing. thirumazhisai AzhwAr says in nAnmukan thiruvanthAdhi 39 “azhaippan thiruvEnkataththAnaik kANa” (I call out for SrInivAsa to see him); thirumangai AzhwAr says in siRiya thirumadal “kArAr thirumEni kANumaLavum” (to see his cloud-like divine form); nammAzhwAr too said in thiruvAimozhi 3.8.5 “kaNgaLAl kANa varungolenRu” (arrive to be seen by my eyes).
+- ummaik kANa – When someone desires for a karumugai garland [an exotic flower], it is to wear it, not to make it as summAdu (a cloth which is rolled up and kept on head to support heavy objects).
+Similarly, when she wants to see you, seeing is the purpose; she is not going to ask for something more after seeing. thirumazhisai AzhwAr says in nAnmugan thiruvanthAdhi 39 “azhaippan thiruvEnkataththAnaik kANa” (I call out for SrInivAsa to see him); thirumangai AzhwAr says in siRiya thirumadal “kArAr thirumEni kANumaLavum” (to see his cloud-like divine form); nammAzhwAr too said in thiruvAimozhi 3.8.5 “kaNgaLAl kANa varungolenRu” (arrive to be seen by my eyes).
 You are not having the mercy to make yourself visible.

 - nIr irakkam ileerE – As said in SrI rAmAyaNam sundhara kANdam 36.42 “…naiva dhamSAn…” (in separation from you, SrI rAma was not even driving away forest-flies etc from his body) – you were so attached to sIthA pirAtti; but here you are not even showing basic compassion towards parAnkuSa nAyaki who is suffering in separation from you. parAnkuSa nAyaki’s mother feels “her agony/craving is not the means for the goal; his mercy is the means for the goal”.
 She also thinks “her agony/craving is part of the entourage for his mercy; his mercy is the means for the goal”.
 As said in katavalli upanishadh “nAyamAthmA pravachanEna labhyO na mEdhayA na bahunA SruthEna | yamaivEsha vruNuthE thEna labhayasthasyaisha AthmA vivruNuthE thanUm svAm ||” (This paramAthmA cannot be attained through contemplation, profound and repetitive meditation, lots of hearing etc; only those who are accepted by such paramAthmA can attain him; for such jIvAthmA, this paramAthmA shows his true nature) – one can see him only when he himself makes him visible.